Narooma and Bermagui road trip; lighthouses of South coast NSW

 • Griffiths Shell Museum – A small museum with a collection of seashells and preserved marine life.
 The entry fee to the museum is AUD 9 per person and can be purchased at the entrance.

-• Cunninghame Arm Foot bridge – A beautiful foot bridge to see spectacular sunsets.
+• Cunninghame Arm Footbridge – A beautiful footbridge where you can see spectacular sunsets.
 There is no entry fee to the bridge.

-• Reeve Landing jetty – A relaxing walk by the jetty is amazing way to spend an evening.
+• Reeve Landing jetty – A relaxing walk by the jetty is a fantastic way to spend an evening.

 Sydney to Lakes Entrance